ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 ---
 # Inventory

-Ansible inventory is the list of hosts where we want to apply our recipe.
+Ansible inventory is the list of hosts where we want to apply our configuration.
 The simplest inventory is a single file with a list of hosts and groups.
 The default location for this file is `/etc/ansible/hosts`.
 You can specify a different inventory file at the command line using the `-i <path>` option or in configuration using inventory.

 A inventory can contain many groups of hosts and associate variables to the group or at the host level.

-The inventory can be made dynamic, user can provide a script that outputs list of machines (there are some already made for most cloud providers)
+The inventory can be made dynamic, e.g. user can provide a script that outputs list of machines (there are many already made for most cloud providers, cmdb, etc.)

 ---
 SIMPLE INVENTORY EXAMPLE